-Occasionally we need to measure the bitrate of a particular video stream on the network.
+Occasionally, while preparing for a streaming video design project, we need to measure the bitrate of a particular video stream on the network.
 Since I have found myself explaining somewhat regularly how to do this with Wireshark, I thought it might be worthwhile to post the instructions here.

-In this example I will show how to measure the data rate of a video streamed from Amazon.com.
+In this example, I will show how to measure the data rate of a video streamed from Amazon.com.
 The same technique can be used to measure the rate of any network stream.
 And if you combine this approach with what I outlined in this post, you can measure the bitrate of a stream that is being consumed by an embedded device like an iPad or Blu-ray player.

 Here’s what you do:

 - Start Wireshark and set it to capture all traffic.

 - Go to the application or website of interest, and start the video playing.
 Because the video is usually pretty bursty, you will want to average the measurement over an interesting period of time — at least a minute, and probably longer.
 In the screenshots below, I let my video play for 57 seconds.

 - After capturing the video for a period of time, stop the Wireshark capture.

 You probably captured quite a bit of data, so you need to narrow in to the particular TCP stream(s) in question.
 In Wireshark, select Statistics > Conversations, and then select the TCP tab.
 In my case, there were 64 different TCP streams captured during the one-minute Wireshark capture.
 Presumably, the stream we want is the one where the largest number of bytes were delivered, so to narrow in this stream, you’ll want to scroll to the right a little and sort the Conversations window by the column “Bytes A ←B”: